Personal Injury Glossary with Definitions

 Liability Insurance

-A type of insurance coverage available to pay for the damages caused by an at fault driver.
+A type of insurance coverage is available to pay for the damages caused by an at-fault driver.
 Liability insurance is mandatory for drivers in the State of Washington.
-If somebody runs their car into you, then you hope they have liability insurance.
+If somebody runs their car into you, you hope they have liability insurance.
 Liability coverage limits are typically set out in a split format, such as 100,000/300,000/50,000.
 This translates to a limit of $100,000 per person, a limit of $300,00 total coverage for all individuals, and a limit of $50,000 for property damage to other vehicles.
 Read your policy and see your declaration sheet for details of your liability coverage.
 You may have to file a lawsuit to see the details of the other driver’s liability coverage.

 Litigation